jasonmpittman/research-ideas/research-ideas-2017.md

 *How will a synthetic intelligence describe its own epistemology (e.g. Externalism vs. Internalism)?*

-*What mechanisms will a synthetic intelligence develop to assure integrity of environmental stimili?*
+*What mechanisms will a synthetic intelligence develop to assure integrity of environmental stimuli?*

 *To what extent will synthetic intelligence develop personality architectype(s) outside of the existing spectrum?*